|MATANZAS PASS PRESERVE|

 199 Bay Road

 Fort Myers Beach, FL

 |Google Map/Directions||Staff allocated to facility's budget||Events Calendar|

-Matanzas Pass Preserve is nearly 60 acres of unspoiled sanctuary located one mile south of Matanzas Pass Bridge just off Estero Blvd. on Estero Island, within the Town of Ft.
+Matanzas Pass Preserve is nearly 60-acres of unspoiled sanctuary located one mile south of Matanzas Pass Bridge just off Estero Blvd. on Estero Island, within the Town of Ft.
 Myers Beach.
 The main entrance is on Bay Road located behind Beach Elementary School just beyond the Estero Island Historic Cottages.
 The Preserve offers 1.25 miles of trails that wind through the canopies of mangroves and an oak hammock.
+Follow along with the interpretive stations during your trail.
 Take the time to rest under the pavilion as you take in a view of the Estero Bay.
 Watch for the plentiful wildlife and native plants as you enjoy an afternoon hiking in the Preserve.
 There is also a paddle craft landing that is part of the Great Calusa Blueway Paddling Trail so you can also paddle in and enjoy the preserve.

 Notice: A SALTWATER FISHING LICENSE IS STILL REQUIRED FOR FLORIDA RESIDENTS WHO SALTWATER FISH FROM SHORE.
 HOWEVER THERE IS NO FEE FOR RESIDENTS.